Case Studies

 SUZANNE WELLBORN

-Suzanne was born in Bethesda, MD in 1937.
-She was an only child and grew up fairly sheltered.
-She married Bruce in 1948 and they had three children.
+Suzanne was an only child and grew up fairly sheltered.
+She married Bruce and they had three children.
 Bruce was overbearing and controlling; Suzanne lived in a heightened stage of anxiety most of the time.
 She looked to Bruce, or later her daughter, when making decisions.
 Even as a young mother, she repeated her favorite “stories” frequently as if the family had never been told.
 The couple were daily drinkers, sometimes to excess.
-Suzanne took up quilting in 1984 and made pieces that won awards.

-In 2011, family noticed Suzanne was having trouble with normal routines like cooking and sewing.
+In 2011, family noticed Suzanne was having trouble with cooking and sewing.
 Suzanne was diagnosed with Primary Progressive Aphasia (PPA) in 2012.
-Her family moved her to assisted living in 2014 and she was transferred to the memory care unit in 2017.
+Her family moved her to assisted living in 2014.

 By 2019, Suzanne had almost no language beyond a word here or there.
 She was on a pureed diet as she was diagnosed with swallowing difficulties.

 In August 2020 Suzanne entered hospice.
 By March 2021, Suzanne was having trouble with balance.
 She fell several times and broke her hip which was surgically repaired.
-She died shortly in May 2021 (age 84).
-Autopsy reports showed advanced Alzheimer’s, protein build up in the temporal and parietal lobes, and vascular disease of the brain (attributed to high cholesterol).
+She died shortly thereafter, in May 2021 (age 84).
+Autopsy reports showed advanced Alzheimer’s and vascular disease (attributed to high cholesterol).

 DOUG WIERINGA

-Doug was born in 1955, the second oldest of five children.
+Doug was born in 1955.
 He married Melinda in 1979 and together they raised three children.
 Doug worked in the tool & die industry for over 30 years.
-He had many interests and hobbies: snowmobiling, hunting, motorcycles, barefoot waterskiing, travel, reading, church life, and fixing just about anything.
+He had many interests and hobbies: hunting, snowmobiling, motorcycles, barefoot waterskiing, travel, reading, church life, and fixing just about anything.

-After two years of observation, Doug’s neurologist revised his diagnosis to Frontotemporal Degeneration (FTD).
-By 2017, Doug was no longer able to accomplish basic life skills: open doors, turn on a faucet, dress himself, eat with utensils, use the phone, or change channels on the TV remote.
+After two years of observation, Doug’s neurologist revised the diagnosis to Frontotemporal Degeneration (FTD).
+By 2017, Doug was no longer able to accomplish basic life skills: open doors, turn on a faucet, dress himself, eat with utensils, use the phone, or use a TV remote.
 Large gatherings, like church, caused anxiety.
 He knew what he wanted to say, but couldn’t get it out.
-He would often point to his brain and say: “It’s all up there.”
+He would point to his brain and say: “It’s all up there.”

 In late 2018 Doug lost weight and began falling more frequently.
 By December 2019 he stayed awake at night, agitated or pacing.
 Needing 24-hour care that Melinda alone could not provide, Doug moved into a memory care facility in January 2020.
 Through it all he retained his awareness and substantial memory, always recognizing his family and friends.